Time Frame for Claims Submission

 Note: If Medicare is the secondary payer, you must continue to submit the claim to Medicare.
 We cannot crossover in reverse.

-- Custody / Divorce Decree Rule: If the parents are divorced or separated, the terms of a court decree will determine which benefit plan is primary.
+- Custody/divorce decree rule: If the parents are divorced or separated, the terms of a court decree determines which benefit plan is primary.

 Coordinating with Medicare Benefit Plans

-We will coordinate benefits for members who are Medicare beneficiaries according to federal Medicare program guidelines.
+We coordinate benefits for members who are Medicare beneficiaries according to federal Medicare program guidelines.